-Automotive OEMs focus on six main attributes: cost; energy density, both volumetric and gravimetric; power density, both volumetric and gravimetric; cycle life; safety; low and high temperature tolerance and performance.
+Automotive OEMs focus on seven main attributes: cost; energy density, specific energy, power density, both volumetric and gravimetric; cycle life; safety; low and high temperature tolerance and performance.
 The priority for OEMs is energy density because it defines the range per charge that a vehicle can drive, and the cost of the battery because the EV must be affordable to the general consumer.

 Nickel-based technologies respond to both of these criteria.
-They are well known to have the highest energy density.
-Over the past decade a mix of nickel, cobalt and manganese or aluminium, oxides (NMC/NCA) have been the best technology.
+Over the past decade a mix of nickel, cobalt and manganese or aluminium, oxides (NMC/NCA) has been the best technology.

 Competitors to this high-nickel technology have been widely publicized.
 For the most part, what we see published in journals, newspapers and magazines are reports on improvements to old technology.
 But the reality is that many of them are deficient in one or more performance attributes that will make them difficult to find a wide market.
 Nickel-based technologies are the batteries of choice for EVs for the foreseeable future.

 LFP was one of the earliest Li-ion technologies commercialized, primarily due to its durability and safety.
 However, it has been gradually phased out of EV batteries because of low energy density and replaced with more powerful NMC.

 Recently a new form of LFP has been developed that incorporates manganese (LFMP), significantly raising the energy density.
 This new cathode along with a silicon-carbon anode demonstrates approximately 200Wh/kg, at the cell level.
 This is much higher than the past but it still does not compete with NMC811/NCA at 300Wh/kg at the cell level.

 Compared to high nickel NMC/NCA, LFMP is estimated to be 20% - 25% cheaper than NMC/NCA but 30% lower energy density is still a significant barrier in EVs.